 Louisville Law offers a part-time schedule for students who are unable to attend law school on a full-time schedule.
-The schedule offers a reduced course load, with part-time students taking three or four courses per semester rather than the usual five.
+The schedule offers a reduced course load, with part-time first-year students taking three or four courses per semester rather than the usual five.
 As a result, part-time students typically complete the JD program in four to five years.

 - Contracts I (Fall) » Contracts II (Spring)